bhosalems/PathDiff/README.md

 ```
-- main.py # Run to train with your own dataset
+- main.py # Run to train with your own dataset, you need to set up the config and Dataset class.
+Pleas take a look at the example of config in below command.
 python main.py -t --base configs/latent-diffusion/mixed_cond/plip_imagenet_finetune_Mixed_control.yaml

 - sampling.py # Run generation from text, mask, or both
 python sampling.py

-- evaluation.py # Run to sample from infer.yaml config file (functionally similar to sampling.py)
+- evaluation.py # Run to sample from infer.yaml config file (functionally similar to sampling.py).
+You need to set up the config.
+Pleas take a look at the example of config in below command.
 python evaluation.py --config configs/latent-diffusion/mixed_cond/plip_imagenet_finetune_mixed_control_inference.yaml --save --inference --plot